 Home

 The University of Maryland’s Tech Policy Hub studies tech policy from a socio-technical perspective, building the bridge between computer science & public policy to understand how policy is designed and implemented for, by, and with tech.
-Our hub spans across the forefront of tech policy issues, including cybersecurity, consumer privacy, misinformation, and trustworthy machine learning (ML).
-We bring together issue networks of practitioners, academics, industry leaders, and civil activists to inform, impact, and shape the future of technology in society, applying a mix of comparative, qualitative, and computational research methods to advance our understanding and craft future paths for tech policy development.
+Our hub spans across the forefront of tech policy domains, including cybersecurity, consumer privacy, misinformation, and trustworthy machine learning (ML).
+We bring together DMV-based issue networks of practitioners, scholars, industry leaders, and civil activists to inform, impact, and shape the future of technology in society, applying a mix of comparative, qualitative, and computational research methods to advance our understanding and craft socially desired future paths for tech policy development.

 Our questions of interest include: